A practical guide to Zendesk task management in 2026

 Unifying knowledge for true automation with eesel AI

-This is where eesel AI comes in.
-It’s an AI platform that connects directly to the tools you already use.
-Its big advantage is that it links up not just with your help desk, but with all your scattered knowledge sources, from Confluence and Notion to Google Docs and even your past ticket history.
+This is where eesel AI serves as a powerful complement to the Zendesk ecosystem.
+It's an AI platform that connects directly to the tools you already use, linking your help desk with all your knowledge sources-from Confluence and Notion to Google Docs.

-This creates a single, intelligent hub that understands both the task it needs to do and the steps required to do it.
-You can get eesel AI’s AI Agent up and running in just a few minutes, and it fits right into your existing help desk setup without making you change how your team works.
+By working alongside Zendesk, eesel AI helps your team understand both the task and the steps required to complete it.
+You can get an AI Agent up and running in just a few minutes, and it fits perfectly into your existing Zendesk setup.

 An infographic showing how eesel AI unifies scattered knowledge for better Zendesk task management.